datacom-teracom/dmos-zabbix-template/README.md

 # dmos-zabbix-template

-Zabbix templates for DmOS Datacom network equipments
+Zabbix templates for DmOS Datacom network equipments.

+These templates are tested in Zabbix 4.4.0 version and are supported in newer versions.

+To discovery process works it is necessary the MIB files in Zabbix.
+Please copy the MIB files from the equipment using the DmOS command named "copy mibs" and upload for your Zabbix server.

 ## Template DmOS